 Landmarks & Architecture

-Sunset Boat Cruise with Wine in Lisbon USD 33 combines historic façades with modern silhouettes.
+Evening dinner on Chao Phraya cruise USD 61 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.